 A couple of months back a stumbled upon a tiny excerpt in Monocle magazine about the production of honey in Paris.
 I was astounded.
 Paris?
 Really?

 While living in France my husband and I would always pick up bottles of local honey everywhere we went, but had never run across any from Paris.
-Honey is a stable in our house, to be served on top of yogurt, spread across a good chunk of bread with goat cheese, or alone, it’s a tasty treat.
+Honey is a staple in our house, to be served on top of yogurt, spread across a good chunk of bread with goat cheese, or alone, it's a tasty treat.

 On my next trip to Paris coming up in the Fall, I am definitely going to be on the hunt for Parisian honey!